aallbrig/test-gamelift-unity-plugin-sample-game/README.md

 __Note:__ I found similar issues when using gamelift anywhere from my phone's hotspot.
 Not sure why this is happening and I'll have to attach a debugger to the game client process to see where the game client code is failing under these two noted conditions.

-### Gamelift Unity Plugin + GameLift Anywhere + VPN observations
+### Observed Problem #1: Inconsistent game client connection to game server when on different internet types?
+Replication steps:
 - Set up internet connection in one of four configurations (regular internet, VPN internet, phone hotspot, phone hotspot + phone VPN)
 - Produce dev build of OSX game client
+  - Game > Builder > Build OSX (dev) in Unity Editor
+  - Produces build @ unity/gamelift-sample-test/Builds/OSX_amd64_dev/game.client.app
-- Stop/Start game server in unity editor
+- Stop/Start game server in unity editor before each trial
+  - Sample project will game over when a player disconnects, so must be restarted via stop/ "Launch Server in Editor" in plugin UI
-- Close/Start OSX game client
+- Close/Start OSX game client before each trial

+Gamelift Unity Plugin + GameLift Anywhere + VPN observations

 | Observation No. | Regular Internet                                   | VPN Internet | Phone Hotspot | Phone Hotspot + Phone VPN |
 | --------------- |----------------------------------------------------| ------------ | ------------- | ------------------------- |